Harvard-ATG/huit-ondemand-user-docs/docs/package-management.md

 is less simple.
 It's best to run these installations in a Slurm job, since some installations will take a long time to run.
 Therefore, we recommend adapting this bash script for your Spack installation, and using it via `sbatch`.
-This is the script that we use to manage the global installation, so just change the line with the Spack activation to match your installation path.
+This is the script that we use to manage the global installation.
+You can adapt it for your use by copying the script to a file in your own home directory (we call it `spackEnvironment.sh`, so you might as well use the same name).
+Once you have your own copy of the script in HUIT OOD, you can edit the line marked with `# CHANGEME` to point the script to your own Spack installation, rather than the global one.

 ```bash
 #!/bin/bash